ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 #PBS -l storage=gdata/ct11+gdata/hh5+gdata/xp65+gdata/fs38+gdata/oi10

 # ILAMB is provided through projects hh5 and xp65.
 We will use the latter here
-# module use /g/data/hh5/public/modules
+#module use /g/data/xp66/public/modules
-# module load conda
+#module load conda/access-med
-module use /g/data/xp65/public/modules
+module use /g/data/hh5/public/modules
-module load conda/access-med
+module load conda/analysis3

 # Define the ILAMB Path, expecting it to be where you start this job from
-export ILAMB_ROOT=.
+export ILAMB_ROOT=./
 export CARTOPY_DATA_DIR=/g/data/xp65/public/apps/cartopy-data

 # Run ILAMB in parallel with the config.cfg configure file for the models defined in model_setup.txt